benesch/console/README.md

 bin/mzadmin k8s setup
 ```

-### Deleting regions
+### Deleting environments

-If you are running your dev environment against staging, you'll probably need
+There is no way to disable a region in the UI, so if you need to test the
-to delete regions for testing purposes.
+enable region flow, you will need to delete the environment via the api.

 From the cloud repo, run: